Waterless printing: History

 Waterless printing was originally developed and brought to market by the 3M company under the trade name Driography in the late 1960s.
 Results with the product, however, were mixed.
 Several problems were encountered both in the development of suitable inks for this process and more importantly, in the durability of the driography plate.
-After several years of R&D and many millions of dollars invested, 3M chose not to pursue further development of the product.
+After several years of research and development and many millions of dollars invested, 3M chose not to pursue further development of the product.

 In 1972, Toray Industries, a large Japanese company specializing in synthetic materials development and manufacturing, purchased the patents for the driography product from 3M.
 Related patents were also purchased from the Scott Paper Co., who were working on a similar project.

 Toray's experience in working with synthetic materials and advanced polymer compounds allowed them to improve on the original product design.
 After some five years of research and development, the Toray Waterless Plate was introduced at DRUPA in 1977.

 Marketing of the product began in 1978 with the TAP-type positive plate.
 Because the first plate was based on a positive working format, the product was first marketed in Japan.
 (The Japanese commercial printing market is about 95% positive working vs. the U. S., which is approximately 5% positive).
 Cooperative efforts from press, ink and paper manufacturers helped to support the product, and the overall market acceptance was very good.

-The first North American demonstration of the waterless process was at Print '80, but it wasn't until the introduction of the negative (TAN) type plate in 1982 that this market could be seriously pursued.
+The first North American demonstration of the waterless process was at Print '80, and with the introduction of the negative (TAN) type plate in 1982 this market could be seriously pursued.
 Initial acceptance of the waterless printing system in the U.S. was quite slow.
 There are several reasons for this: